 In July and December 2019, DPR met with rodenticide stakeholders to discuss non-regulatory mitigation strategies and on-going scientific studies on SGARs.
 In December 2019 and April 2020, a registrant voluntarily submitted for DPR's review and consideration information about studies they intended to conduct.
-DPR continues to review all the data on file, public literature, and data submitted by registrants.
 In May 2020, DPR presented the status of the SGAR reevaluation and data review to the PREC.
-DPR will continue to work with stakeholders to facilitate discussions of possible mitigation strategies and to incorporate evaluation of current public literature into the SGAR reevaluation.
+In August 2020, DPR met with rodenticide stakeholders to discuss the SGAR reevaluation and the data identification letter.